algomo/knowledge-base/docs/docs/widgets/Visitor Authentication/Overview.md

 Visitor Authentication lets you link Algomo visitors to your own users.

-- Visitor identity is known
-- Prevents bad actors from impersonating your users
-- Visitor conversations are preserved between devices
+### Benefits

+- Confirms the visitor's identity, making it more difficult for unauthorized users to impersonate legitimate ones.
+- Provides an additional measure to counteract malicious activities.
+- Allows conversation history to be consistent and accessible across multiple devices.

 ## How it works

-Data about your users is securely transmitted to the widget.

-We link the visitor to your user based on the `id` field.
-If the visitor is not linked to a user, we create a new user.
+You can send us data about your users, and we'll use it to link Algomo visitors to your users.
+Once a visitor is authenticated, you will be able to access their authentication data in Algomo.

+### Security

+The data you receive from us is signed with a secret key to ensure its authenticity and prevent bad actors from impersonating users.
+While the data is encoded to prevent tampering, it's important to note that this encoding is not the same as encryption.
+The data is not hidden, so you should not send any sensitive information.

+### Upgrading Anonymous Visitors to Authenticated Users

-Anonymous visitors can be promoted to authenticated visitors by providing a visitor token.
-Once a visitor is linked to a user, their conversations cannot be accessed without authentication.
+Anonymous visitors can be seamlessly upgraded to authenticated visitors.
+This is useful if you want to allow visitors to start a conversation without logging in, but require them to log in before they can access their conversation history.

+Once a visitor is authenticated, they will only be able to access their conversations after logging in.
+This is to prevent unauthorized users from accessing conversations of other users, simply by knowing their ID.

 ## Setup

-Visitor Authentications requires access to server side code of your application.
+> **Note:** Visitor Authentications requires access to server side code of your application.
 If you're not sure how to do this, please contact us.

-In order to stop bad actors from impersonating your visitors, we require the data sent to the widget to be sent as a signed JWT token.
+To set up Visitor Authentication, you need to:

 ### 1. Obtain your encryption secret